Why Does My Dog Or Cat Have Bad Breath

 Scaling With Tartar Scrapers

-What About The American Veterinary Dental College (AVDC)?
+The American Veterinary Dental College (AVDC)

 Root planing attempts to remove tartar that has accumulated deep below the gum line on your pet’s tooth root surfaces.
 These surfaces are much rougher, softer and more porous than the exposed upper enamel surface of teeth.
 When they are affected by periodontal disease, healthy gum tissue will no longer bind to them.
 The goal of root planing is to remove the toxic most outer layer of cementum that shields the dentin root structure.
-The goal is to create a surface that healthy gum tissue can attach to.
+The goal is to create a surface that healthy gum tissue can reattach to.

 Periodontal flap surgery – Sometimes With Bone Grafts

 The use of mesenchymal stem cells derived from the fat of individual pets or the substitute use of platelet-rich plasma might also be helpful as an adjunct to periodontal flaps and bone grafts.
-No well-controlled studies proving its effectiveness exist but you can read about these experimental procedures here and here.
+No well-controlled studies proving its effectiveness exist, but you can read about these experimental procedures here and here.

 Sprays And Gels